ganijon/cryptography/README.md

 - Pseudo-RNG:
   - used instead of hardware-RNG
   - use seeds as source of entropy:
-    - the best high-entropy source: hardware RNG
+    - the best high-entropy source: hardware-RNG
     - the next: OS pseudo-random device drivers
     - the worst: software entropy source